Agriculture in the classroom - Nova Scotia

 The Quest for the Perfect Strawberry: An Adventure in Plant Reproduction

 Compare sexual and asexual reproduction in strawberries with a hands-on activity while learning about crop breeding and strawberry production for Grade 9 Science teachers, using strawberries as an example.
+Also available in French.

 What’s in your Lunchbox: resource for late elementary students

 What’s in your Lunchbox is a hands-on, interactive resource for late elementary students.
 Students learn which crops, animals and plant parts are needed to make the foods that they commonly eat.
+Also available in French.

 Visit a virtual farm with Journey 2050